LibreCAD/docs/appx/build.rst

    - Click **Clone** and then wait a few moments the download to complete (The Git GUI window will appear with the LibreCAD repository open)
    - Close the Git GUI window (**Repository -> Quit**)

-When this steps is finished a complete copy of the source code will found in the `C:\\dev\\LibreCAD` directory.
+When this steps is finished a complete copy of the source code will found in the `C:\\dev\\LibreCAD` folder.

 Via the Git Command Line